-Corrugated tin in shower, pine shiplap on ceilings and walls in different rooms, bathroom sink from Habitat for Humanity, do it yourself vinyl flooring planks and lots of paint!
+Corrugated tin in the shower, pine shiplap on ceilings and walls in different rooms, bathroom sink from Habitat for Humanity, do it yourself vinyl flooring planks and lots of paint!

-Total cost of project:
+The total cost of project:

 It varies by room but I don’t think we spent over $500 for any room (except for the storage room, the cupboards were bought online and we might have spent $1,000 on that entire room).